Newsletter Tools

 Example prompt: "Create a campaign called Holiday Sale with AI-generated promotional content about 30% off everything, target all active subscribers."

-Complete Workflow Build
+Complete Email Automation Build

-1. Create workflow structuremanage_email_workflow (create)
+1. Create the structuremanage_email_workflow (create)

 2. Design each emailmanage_email_workflow (edit_email) for each email node

-Example prompt: "Build me a complete re-engagement workflow: when someone hasn't opened emails in 30 days, send a 'we miss you' email, wait a week, if they still haven't opened, send a final reminder with a discount offer, then unsubscribe if no response."
+Example prompt: "Build me a complete re-engagement automation: when someone hasn't opened emails in 30 days, send a 'we miss you' email, wait a week, if they still haven't opened, send a final reminder with a discount offer, then unsubscribe if no response."